crisfervil/NodExpenses/README.md

   npm start
 ```

-- Open your prefered browser using the following url
+- Open your prefered browser using the localhost and port 3000

   http://localhost:3000